-Setting Authentication Code Logon Default value No Description Whether users can log on to the MyID Operator Client using a single-use authentication code.
+Setting Authentication Code Logon Default value No Description Whether users can log on to the MyID Operator Client using a single- use authentication code.
 Further information See section 3.5, Logon using authentication codes.

-Setting Microsoft Entra ID Default value No Description Allows you to authenticate to the MyID Operator Client using Microsoft Entra as an external identity provider.
-Further information See the Configuring Microsoft Entra section in the MyID Authentication Guide.
+Setting Microsoft Entra ID Default value No Description Allows you to authenticate to the MyID Operator Client or the Self- Service App using Microsoft Entra as an external identity provider.
+Further information See the Configuring Microsoft Entra section in the MyID Authentication Guide .

-Setting External IDP 1 Default value No Description Allows you to authenticate to the MyID Operator Client using an external identity provider that uses OpenID Connect.
+Setting External IDP 1 Default value Νο Description Allows you to authenticate to the MyID Operator Client or the Self- Service App using an external identity provider that uses OpenID Connect.
 You can configure up to three different external identity providers.
 Further information See the Configuring OpenID Connect section in the MyID Authentication Guide.

-Setting External IDP 2 Default value No Description Allows you to authenticate to the MyID Operator Client using an external identity provider that uses OpenID Connect.
+Setting External IDP 2 Default value Νο Description Allows you to authenticate to the MyID Operator Client or the Self- Service App using an external identity provider that uses OpenID Connect.
 You can configure up to three different external identity providers.
 Further information See the Configuring OpenID Connect section in the MyID Authentication Guide.

-Setting External IDP 3 Default value No Description Allows you to authenticate to the MyID Operator Client using an external identity provider that uses OpenID Connect.
+Setting External IDP 3 Default value Νο Description Allows you to authenticate to the MyID Operator Client or the Self- Service App using an external identity provider that uses OpenID Connect.
 You can configure up to three different external identity providers.
 Further information See the Configuring OpenID Connect section in the MyID Authentication Guide.